Bulging Disc & Herniated Disc Treatment Near Me

-Herniated Disk Pain Management
+Herniated Disc Pain Management

-For acute cases accompanied by severe pain, your doctor might recommend epidural steroid or trigger point injections.
+For acute cases accompanied by severe pain, your doctor might recommend epidural steroids or trigger point injections.
 These can offer a patient quick relief from painful symptoms.
 Unfortunately, however, these injections do not fix the underlying cause of a patient’s pain, ie. nerve compression, for example.
 Instead, pain management injections provide a patient with a period of pain relief, making other modalities of treatment easier to tolerate.

 Physical therapy remains an important treatment for herniated discs.
 When symptoms are acute, patients can try isometric and passive movements for relief.
 Once the acute pain subsides, your doctor will establish a plan to focus on muscle strength, flexibility, and core stability.
 Additional physical therapy modalities include water therapy, hot and cold therapy, and electrical stimulation.

-Medication for Herniated Disk Pain
+Medication for Herniated Disc Pain

 Medication can help keep symptoms under control.
 Common choices include pain medications, such as NSAIDs and muscle relaxants, which work great for muscle spasms.
 Your doctor may recommend oral steroids, when there is severe inflammation.